 Book Value represents the number of prepaid, yet non-utilized hours.

 When the record is first entered to the system, "hours utilized" are likely to be unknown.

 As "hours utilized" become known, enter the hours into the appropriate Monthly Units category.

 • Percent, where Total Units = 100

-• Dollar amounts, where Total Units might = Cost
+• Dollar amounts, where Total Units might = Cost or other asset value